monsoonmaelstrom/book2/book2.md

 “Yeah, he needed a break, but she wouldn’t call time, and he wasn’t about to stop before then and make it worse,” Alex supplies.

 I nod.
-“He chose the smart move.”
+“He made the smart choice.”

 “*That* was smart?”
 Liam asks.